xbrowsersync/api/README.md

   3. Run unit tests: Will run and debug all tests in `test/unit` folder.
   4. Run integration tests: Will debug all tests in `test/integration` folder.

+Note: we recommend [VSCodium](https://github.com/VSCodium/vscodium/) for running VSCode without Microsoft's proprietary binaries and telemetry/tracking.

-## Issues
+## Issues and feature requests

-If you've found a bug or wish to request a new feature, please submit it [here](https://github.com/xbrowsersync/api/issues/).
+Please log Docker-related issues in the [api-docker Issues list](https://github.com/xbrowsersync/api-docker/issues), if you have found an issue with the xBrowserSync API itself or wish to request a new feature, do so in the [api Issues list](https://github.com/xbrowsersync/api/issues/).